-After months of wrangling among EU leaders, the European Commission in May agreed to its unprecedented recovery plan, comprised of 500 billion euros in grants and 250 billion in loans.
+After months of wrangling among EU leaders and opposition from northern European countries, the European Commission in May agreed an unprecedented recovery plan, comprised of 500 billion euros in grants and 250 billion in loans.

-Italy is expected to receive 172 billion euros.
+Under the biggest EU stimulus package in history, Italy is expected to receive 172 billion euros, the largest share.

-Broad outlines of that plan are being debated at a general assembly organised by Conte that began in Rome on Saturday and due to continue till June 21.
+Broad outlines of that plan are being debated at a general assembly organised by Conte that began in Rome on Saturday and is due to continue until June 21.

-With Italy's GDP expected to drop at least by 8.3 percent this year, the country's main employers' organisation has sounded the alarm, calling for serious reforms and a plan to help businesses facing potential bankruptcy.
+With Italy's economy expected to shrink at least by 8.3 percent this year, the country's main employers' organisation has sounded the alarm, calling for serious reforms and a plan to help businesses facing potential bankruptcy.

-The prime minister has invited economists, academics, unions and business associations, as well as EU leaders, saying he wanted to unite "the country's strongest forces" to compile ideas for Italy's economic rebound while removing structural and bureaucratic barriers.
+The prime minister has invited economists, academics, unions and business associations, as well as EU leaders, saying he wanted to unite "the country's strongest forces" to come up with ideas for Italy's economic rebound while removing structural and bureaucratic barriers.

 "Italy has had a lower growth rate in recent years compared to other European countries.
 Today is an opportunity for us, with these resources, to catch up," Conte said.